hannahc243/SNVR_SRCNN/README.md

 2. Add a line to save the model to your preferred location.
 3. Run code.

+## Image Quality Assessment Metric Computation
+Fill in details here about how to calulate IQA scores on the test dataset.

 ## Training on New Data
 **Fill in details on how to train the model on your own data**\

 Please contact Hannah Collier at hannah.collier.20@ucl.ac.uk if you have any questions or are interested in contributing!